skip to main content

 Micheál Martin was responding to Independent TD Seamus Healy who called for the return of town and borough councils which were abolished in 2014.

-The Taoiseach said he had opposed the scrapping of town councils which had played an important role.
+The Taoiseach said that he had opposed the scrapping of town councils which had played an important role.

 He described them as effective and bemoaned their loss, particularly when towns were flooded in recent years and adequate local resources were not in place.